Reiryoku-Technologies/Mida-Documentation/src/documentation/essentials/balance-equity-margin.md

 ```

 ## getFreeMargin()
-Used to get account the free margin
+Used to get account the free margin.

 - **Interface**
 ```typescript